Germanized/ApparitionRemake/README.md

 ### Enjoy the Game!

-but dont de a dick or ima poop on u
+but dont be a dick or ima poop on u

 ---